Montvale, New Jersey: Emergency services

 Montvale has a volunteer fire department that was established in 1924.
 The department consists of a chief, an assistant chief, two captain companies, and two lieutenant companies.
 The station is home to Engine 1, Engine 2, Engine 4, and Tower 5.
+MFD is part of Bergen County Fire Battalion 8 and dispatching is contracted to Ridgewood-based Northwest Bergen Central Dispatch.

 Along with Park Ridge and Woodcliff Lake, Montvale is one of the communities that is part of the Tri-Boro Volunteer Ambulance Corps, founded in 1938 and provides EMS service to these three communities.
 Tri-Boro is a non-profit and full volunteer group which provides free emergency service to those in the community who need it at any time.
 Its headquarters is located in Park Ridge near Mill Pond.

 Montvale has its own police department.
 The police station is located in the Borough Hall on Mercedes Drive.

 Montvale's Office of Emergency Management participates bi-monthly in the Radio Amateur Civil Emergency Service (RACES) drills in Bergen County, New Jersey.
 The Emergency Operations Center (EOC) is located in the Borough Hall on Mercedes Drive.
 The Montvale OEM consists of one OEM Coordinator, one Deputy OEM Coordinator, a team of RACES members and a Community emergency response team.